Home Hospital CfSD Research Hotel

 Primary medical qualification: 2002 (Edinburgh, UK)

 Nick undertook both basic surgical training and specialist Orthopaedic training in Glasgow.
 On completion of training he joined the Golden Jubilee for an arthroplasty fellowship in 2014 before being appointed as a substantive Consultant in 2015.
-He has an interest in both laboratory and clinical research and specialises in hip and knee arthroplasty including hip revision surgery.
+He specialises in primary and complex hip and knee arthroplasty and is a member of the Orthopaedic research team.
+His interests lie in use of big data analysis to improve patient outcomes and is a member of the SCOTTISH research collaboration.

 Mr Rohit Maheshwari, MS, FRCS (Orth)